In this guide

 Pros

-• No minimum to open or invest
+• No minimum deposit or account minimum

 Cons

-• Low-yield sweep account
+• Low yield sweep account

 • Broker-assisted trades cost $20-$30